lsst-ts/ts_wep_new/README.md

 ## Example Script

-- **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index based on the sensor's position on the ideal focal plane.
+- **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index for LSST.
+- **mapSensorAndFieldIdxLsstFam.py**: Map the sensor name to the field point for LSST full-array mode (FAM).

 ## Verify the Calculated Wavefront Error